-About the Ceramic Glass Cooktop
+Models with Ceramic Glass Cooktop (Some models) About the Ceramic Glass Cooktop

 The ceramic cooktop has radiant surface elements located below the surface of the glass.
 The design of the ceramic cooktop outlines the area of the surface element underneath.
-Make sure the diameter of the pan matches the diameter of the element outline on the cooktop (See Fig. 1).
+Make sure the diameter of the pan matches the diameter of the element outline on the cooktop (See Figure 1).

 Heat is transferred up through the surface of the cooktop to the cookware.
 Only flat-bottom cookware should be used.
 The type and size of cookware, the number of surface elements in use and their settings, are all factors that will affect the amount of heat that will spread to areas beyond the surface elements.
 The areas surrounding the elements may become hot enough to cause burns.
+The cooktop should not be used as a cutting board or work surface.
+Dropping heavy or hard objects on the cooktop may crack it.
+Pans with rough bottoms may scratch the cooktop surface.
+Placing foods directly on the smoothtop surface (without cooking utensils) is not recommended as difficult cleaning will result and foods may smoke and cause a potential fire hazard.